-Bluette would crisscross the state to provide rides to doctors’ appointments, help with homework, or act as a surrogate parent to address problems at school and home.
+As a foster parent, Puchner would crisscross the state to get the children to doctors’ appointments, act as a surrogate parent to address problems at school and home and ensure they were well fed and cared for.
 It was her shoulder to lean on as they grew up and out of the system that these children remember so fondly, and how her love and support changed their lives.

 Struggling faith communities need your help.